 Chia pudding is perfect for breakfast, since it is light but highly nutritious.
-The seeds contain one of the highest amount of ALA Omega 3 fatty acids, an essential fat needed by our body.
+The seeds contain high amounts of ALA Omega 3 fatty acids, an essential fat needed by our body.
 There are 3 types of Omega 3’s: ALA (found in plants), EPA and DHA (found in fish and algae).
 ALA is essential because our body is not able to produce any, thus we need to get it from our diet.
-Other good sources of ALA Omega-3 are found in flax, hemp and walnuts.
+Other good sources of ALA Omega-3 are found in flax, hemp, and walnuts.
 EPA and DHA are non-essential Omega-3s because our body can make them from ALA.
 It is important to include 2 tablespoons of chia (or other sources) in your daily diet in order to get your ALAs.
-It will also provide you with 10 grams of fiber, 5 grams of protein, magnesium, calcium, potassium and iron.
+It will also provide you with 10 grams of fiber, 5 grams of protein, magnesium, calcium, potassium, and iron.

 - 2 Bananas